-VMware ESXi - How to Import and Export OVF Files
+VMware vSphere – How to Import and Export OVF and OVA Files

 Problem

-I prefer to think of OVF files as "Zip" files for Virtual Machines and Virtual Appliances.
+I prefer to think of OVF Templates as “Zip” files for Virtual Machines and Virtual Appliances.
+Where as the OVA file is the complete appliance pre packaged.
 There are two things you will want to do with an OVF Template;

 1. Export a VM to an OVF Template